 Not realizing I was doing anything wrong because my skin healed after the sunburns.
 Until it didn’t.

-Mom and my Grandmother protected their skin some when out in the garden or at the clothesline.
-They knew the sun aged their skin, would make them look older than they were.
+Mom and my Grandmother protected their skin when out in the garden or at the clothesline.
+They knew the sun aged their skin and would make them look older than they were.

-The science of why came along later, but they knew because their mothers told them.
+The science of “why” came along later, but they knew because their mothers told them.
 I even had a “sunbonnet” when I was young.
-Mine was white, trimmed in blue check, with a basic shape much like this one.
+Mine was white, trimmed in blue check, with a basic shape much like the one in the image above.

 Skin is one of the cancers that we can reduce our risk for.
-One In five US citizens will develop skin cancer.
-That is more than will develop lung cancer.
+One in five US citizens will develop skin cancer.
+That is more cancer victims than will develop lung cancer.